ctkjose/moi3d/doc_pluginsdk.md

 The PluginSDK will bootstrap itself as a startup script and inject HTML and code into the MoI main window.
 This step injects reusable html widgets/and elements and functionality.

 Plugins that want to run under the PluginSDK are installed in the "Plugins" folder.

+# MoI Application

+In javascript the main interface for the PluginSDK is `moiApp`.
+The `moiApp` serves as the main namespace used to access the functionality provided by the SDK.

 # Displaying Notifications